-I was raised in New York City by two great parents; and in Savannah, Georgia by two doting maternal grandparents.
-Additionally, I was influenced by my paternal grandparents who lived in Denmark, South Carolina.
-All of them instilled in me an abiding respect for the achievements of men and women who shaped my everyday world.
+At every stage of my life, I have had the good fortune of being surrounded by gracious, accomplished women who meant the world to me.
+I was raised in was raised in New York City by two great parents and in Savannah, Georgia by two doting maternal grandparents.
+I was also influenced by my paternal grandparents who lived in Denmark, South Carolina.
+From them I gained a deep respect for the men and women who shaped my world.

-As I grew up, many of the women whose mannerisms and accomplishments I held in high regard became my personal unsung heroines.
-Their accomplishments rival those of any “celebrated” community person.
-I was always encouraged to observe people.
-My maternal grandmother would say “Baby, watch what others say and do.
-Most important of all, watch how they behave.
-Then you can form a real opinion.”
+As I matured, many of the women whose mannerisms and accomplishments I held in high regard became my personal heroines.
+I recognized their accomplishments could meet – and in most cases exceed – those of many “celebrated” community leaders.
+As an only child I loved watching people as I was always curious and longed to know more about who they were, why they did what they did and what would come next.
+Even today, I can still hear my maternal grandmother say, “Baby, what what others say and do.
+Also, watch how they behave so you can form a real opinion.”

-I knew early on that my ability to make keen observations would be my portal to the world – my key to who and what I would emulate.
-Armed with these words of encouragement, I navigated the structured world of Catholic elementary and high school and my first two years in a Jesuit college in upstate New York before completing my education at a predominantly woman’s Catholic college in New York City.
+I knew early on that my ability to make keen observations would be my portal to the world – my key to who I would emulate and what I would accomplish.
+Armed with these words of encouragement, I navigated the complex world of Catholic school from 1st grade through college.

-On the community level, I have been mentored by wonderful women as I took on the roles of President of the Brooklyn Metropolis Lions Club and Board member of the Crown Heights Service Center.
-In addition to these two organizations, I am also a proud member of Alpha Kappa Alpha Sorority, having pledged during my last year at Marymount Manhattan College.
-I have been a Brooklyn resident for 25 years.
-My Brooklyn journey began during my last two years of college when my mother decided to give the borough a try!
+I have been a Brooklyn resident for 30 years.
+My journey began during my last two years of college when my mother decided to give the borough a try!
 We were warmly received by her personal friends and nursing colleagues.
 Our introduction to Brooklyn was encouraging and filled with excitement.

-During college, I also met Stan E. Walker.
-We dated for several years and were married a year after I graduated.
-Stan is a career educator and principal with the New York City Department of Education for over 27 years; I am extremely proud of him.
-We make our home in Brooklyn!
-We would not take anything for the experience.
+During college, I also met Stan E. Walker and we have been married for 31 years.
+He is a career educator and principal with the NYC Department of Education for 32 years.
+We live in Brooklyn and would not take anything for the experience.